Rural Public Health

 I am interested in pursuing a higher degree related to rural public health.
 Where should I start, and how can I find out about training and educational opportunities?

-For information on rural public health education possibilities, please see the Association of Schools of Public Health and the Council on Education for Public Health, which are the two accrediting bodies for schools of public health.
+For information on rural public health education possibilities, please see the Association of Schools & Programs of Public Health and the Council on Education for Public Health, which are the two accrediting bodies for schools of public health.
 From there you can contact accredited schools to learn more about their programs and focus areas.

 For more information on training, the Public Health Foundation coordinates TRAIN, an online learning resource to find and register for public health training.